ethan-ck/Alexandria/Biology/Organic Molecules.md

 		- Bread, Corn, rice, pasta, potatoes
 		- Exist as saccharides (sugar)
 		- Monosaccharides, Disaccharide, polysaccharide
-		- Simple sugars have a
+		- Simple sugars have a breakdown of 3 to 7
+		- They may exist as a saccharide (Sugar) monomer or as polymers of these said saccharides
+		- animals store glucose in a polysaccharide called glycogen
+			- Polysaccharides are an ideal short term energy storage molecule as they are quite large and insoluble.
+			- The most abundant polysaccharide in nature is cellulose
 	- Proteins
 		- Gluten
 			- Gluten is a type of protein